LeenaNguyen/valorant_map_selector/README.md

 # Valorant Map Selector

 ## Overview
-The program has been constructed to randomly select a valorant map from the current roster of valorant map(s) available at the time of writing (16/10/2020).
+The python program has been constructed to randomly select a valorant map from the current roster of valorant map(s) available at the time of writing (16/10/2020).

   - Ascent
   - Bind